 The series of images I show here began during my artist in residency on Isle Royale National Park.
 I was obsessed with understanding water and realized as I observed and sketched that a short hand record was my best way to capture the energy, motion and surface dynamics.
 I began developing a graphic format for representing water, a visual vocabulary.

 We're approximately 65% water give or take a small percentage.
 We don't simply store water however, we aren't containers in that sense.
 Water has to flow through us so we have an upstream and a downstream side.
 You can think of us as moveable pools connected to our local watershed.
-Life on this planet as we know it depends upon water in much the same way and all life is connected as part of a larger river of life.
+Life on this planet as we know it depends upon water in much the same way and all life is connected as part of a larger river of life through which water flows.

 As a paddler my ability to read water has been both critical to my survival and opened up amazing opportunities for play.
 Water informs through the shapes that become visible upon the activated surface.
 In this project I focus on both the esthetics and meaning revealed by water.
 When one understands a subject, all affects are also information.
 My art is driven by my quest to better understand this world.